Pregnancy Exercises For a Fit Pregnancy

 Fourth Trimester

 Wait, fourth trimester?
-Yes, the baby has to come out eventually, but those first three months after the baby is born ought to be considered their own trimester, since your body is still going through massive hormonal, physical and mental changes.
-If there was ever a time to be gentle with yourself this is it!
+Yes, the baby has to come out eventually, but those first three months after the baby is born are considered their own trimester.
+Your body is still going through massive hormonal, physical and mental changes.

 Last Thoughts on Fitness During Pregnancy

 The trick with pregnancy is moderation.
 So exercise!
 But not too much.
 Or too little.
-Most of all just enjoy this time, as much as you can puking your guts out by the seafood counter in the grocery store, because it really is only nine months out of your whole life.
+Most of all, just enjoy this time (as much as you can!) because it really is only nine months out of your whole life.

 What’s been your experience with exercise for a healthy pregnancy?
-Any fitness tips for staying fit?
+Any exercise tips for staying fit?
 Share below!

 Sources